Walmart Logo

 What is Walmart?

 This is the largest retail chain in the United States, actively expanding and conducting sales in various countries worldwide.
-The company owns hypermarkets, grocery stores, and department stores and operates under different names, such as Grupo Big, Flipkart, Seiyu Group, and Asda.
+The company owns hypermarkets, grocery stores, and department stores and operates under various names, including Grupo Big, Flipkart, Seiyu Group, and Asda.
 The chain manages over 11,000 stores across 26 countries, providing access to a wide range of products.
 The company has become a global leader in the retail industry.

 1950 – 1962